notesofcliff/delve/src/home/doc/admin/Scaling_and_Load_Balancing.md

 - **Nginx**: Default port 80 (HTTP) and 443 (HTTPS)
 - **HAProxy**: Configurable, commonly uses ports 80 (HTTP) and 443 (HTTPS)

-By following these scaling and load balancing strategies, you can ensure that your Flashlight instance can handle increased load and provide high availability.
+By following these scaling and load balancing strategies, you can ensure that your Delve instance can handle increased load and provide high availability.

 ---